Sign in

 1. Commit to real transformation.

 These counties and municipalities name a project champion and were able to deploy an integrated platform across departments, creating synergy instead of silos.
-They implemented change in phases, starting with one new module to automate a process and building out from there.
+They implemented change in phases, starting with one new module to automate a process and build from there.

 1. Invest in people, not just technology.